2018 NRA boycott: Gun dealers

 On February 28, 2018 Dick's Sporting Goods discontinued the sale of all assault-style rifles, high-capacity magazines and bump stocks.
 The company also immediately restricted the sale of any guns to customers aged 21 or older.
 As justification for the move, Dick's praised the Stoneman Douglas students who are campaigning for gun control and for businesses to side against the NRA.
-They also noted that Dick's had legally sold a shotgun (not used in the assault) to the Parkland shooter.